just-the-docs/just-the-docs/operations/TRELLO.md

 ## Trello Cards

-A card should contain a clear description of work to be done by one person required to support a given User Story (See `/operations/USER_STORIES`).
+A card should contain a clear description of work to be done by one person required to support a given [User Story](./operations/USER_STORIES).
 This may correspond to a single User Acceptance Test.

 During composition, the author of the Trello card should always assume